NATHAN WILSON BALL

 Nathan recently completed his D.M.A. at the Peabody Conservatory of Music, where he studied with Kevin Puts.
 He has also had the privilege to study with Michael Gandolfi at the New England Conservatory (M.M.), Thomas Oboe Lee at Boston College (B.A.), and Robert Aldridge at the Brevard Music Center.

-Originally from Colorado, Nathan now resides outside of Philadelphia with his wife and two boys.
+Originally from Colorado, Nathan now resides outside of Philadelphia with his wife and two boys and works to make ends meet as the Director of Performance Promotion at Theodore Presser Company.